saqib-ahmed/saqib-ahmed.github.io/_posts/2019-07-26-Custom-Controls-Form.markdown

 categories: web vue react
 ---

-I've seen many people implement custom POST requests for submitting form data while using SPA Frameworks like Vue & React.
+I've seen many people implement custom POST requests for submitting form data when using modern SPA Frameworks like Vue & React.
 Most of the times, the need arises because they are using a custom component.
 The component's data cannot be passed as it is using HTML `<form>`.
 That's where `input[type=hidden]` comes to the rescue.

 Using the HTML5 Form reduces the hassle of handling the response manually.
 It handles form resubmission as well.
 However, it might not be a good choice if your app is entirely an SPA.